 Study session: The academic year is split into two study sessions.
-You will register for each study session independently.

 Teaching block: Each study session is split into two ten-week teaching blocks.
+You can only register for the next teaching block.

 Student Success Advisor: Will provide advice and guidance throughout your programme.